blanklob/helium/.github/CONTRIBUTING.md

 ## Before contributing

-If you encounter a bug or think of a useful feature for Workflow, please [create a new issue](https://github.com/younessidbakkasse/workflow/issues/new).
+If you encounter a bug or think of a useful feature for Helium, please [create a new issue](https://github.com/idbakkasse/helium/issues/new).
 Creating an issue before jumping into code ensures we can discuss it and determine whether it aligns with the direction of the theme.

 If you want to contribute to the theme, regardless of whether it's a small bug fix or correcting a typo, please feel free to do so.
 Any help goes a long way!
 Also, contributions aren't necessarily all code related.
 Other contributions can be in the form of issues, pull requests, discussions, etc.

 ## Scope

-This Github repository exists for the theme development community to discuss and solve problems directly related to Workflow.
-It **is not the place** to discuss general theme development problems, nor the place to seek help for non-Workflow related problems.
+This Github repository exists for the theme development community to discuss and solve problems directly related to Helium.
+It **is not the place** to discuss general theme development problems, nor the place to seek help for non-related problems.

 Theme development is a big topic and it's completely normal that you will encounter problems which might require you to reach out for help.
 In fact, we provide several knowledge and support platforms for theme development already: